 Marriages may be performed by notaries public, ministers, priests and rabbis, as well as members of the Maine Bar.
 There must be two witnesses.
 The witnesses need not have special qualifications, but they must be old enough to understand what they are witnessing.

-The marriage license is generated with the information provided on the "Intention of Marriage" worksheet.
-Once the marriage license is prepared it should be checked carefully for accuracy and needs to be signed by both the bride and groom and notarized.
+The marriage license is generated with the information provided on the “Intention of Marriage” worksheet.
+Once the marriage license is prepared it should be checked carefully by the applicant for accuracy and needs to be signed by both the bride and groom.

 The license will be issued the same day the “Intention of Marriage” worksheet is received as long as the required information has been supplied and the bride and groom are present to sign the marriage license.
 The marriage license is good for 90 days from the date the “Intention of marriage” worksheet is submitted.